Comparing long term disability policies is like analyzing apples, oranges, and watermelons.

 Each carrier has its strengths and weaknesses in the marketplace, and prices can vary based on a number of factors.
-Here's four steps to help you analyze and compare the different long term disability insurance policies available.
+Here are four steps to help you analyze and compare the different long term disability insurance policies available.

 Because of how much long term disability policies can vary by price and features, the best way to compare is by starting with you, the policyholder.
 Begin by constructing the ideal policy for you: